aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/020_linux_stress/_index.md

 4. After we have entered a description and a role, we need to setup our actions.
 Click on the "Add Action" button in the Actions section.

-Name the Action as `StressCPUViaSSM` and under *Action Type* select `aws:ssm:send-command/AWSFIS-Run-Cpu-Stress`.
-This is an out of the box action to run stress test on Linux Instances using the stress-ng tool.
-Set the "documentParameters" field to `{"DurationSeconds":120}` which is passed to the script and the "duration" field to `2` which tells FIS how long to wait for a result.
+Name the Action as `StressCPUViaSSM`, and under "Action Type" select `aws:ssm:send-command/AWSFIS-Run-Cpu-Stress`.
+This is an out of the box action to run stress test on Linux Instances using the [stress-ng](https://kernel.ubuntu.com/git/cking/stress-ng.git/) tool.
+Enter a "Name" of `StressCPUViaSSM`, and set the "documentParameters" field to `{"DurationSeconds":120}` which is passed to the script and the "duration" field to `2` which tells FIS how long to wait for a result.
 Finally click "Save".
 This action will use [AWS Systems Manager Run Command](https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html) to run the AWSFIS-Run-Cpu-Stress command document against our targets for two minutes.

 {{< img "StressActionSettings.png" "Action Settings" >}}

 5. Once we have saved the action, let's edit our targets.
-Click on "Edit" button under the Targets section.
+Click on "Edit" in "Instaces-Target-1" card inside the "Targets" card.
 To select our target instances by tag select "Resource tags and filters" and keep selection mode `ALL`.
 Click "Add new tag" and enter a "Key" of `Name` and a "Value" of `FisLinuxCPUStress`.
 Finally click "Save".

-{{< img "EditTarget.png" "Edit Targets" >}}
+{{< img "EditTarget-rev1.png" "Edit Targets" >}}

 6. Once we have actions and targets specified we can click on the "Create Experiment" button toward the bottom of the console to create our template.